tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.29.0 =
+* Fixed JavaScript error when TinyMCE is disabled.

 = 1.28.0 =
 * Added a new extension that fetches and adds book cover to reviews.